flopcat/atk/README.md

 automatic child destruction of heap objects.
 However, it is hoped that your use of this library will still be an enjoyable one.

-Compile with mingw32 and -DUNICODE.
+Compile with mingw32 and -DNOMINMAX and -DUNICODE.
 Some efforts are made to ensure this runs similarly in Windows and in wine.

 Example program included.
 Sources may include testing/tracing statements, so feel free to comment those out before redistribution.